Best heat press machines in 2024 for your crafting projects

 A heat press is a versatile machine primarily used to apply graphics, designs, or text onto fabrics and other materials.
 Among crafters and hobbyists, it's commonly used for the following purposes:

 • Customising clothing: Heat presses are widely used to apply designs, logos, and graphics to clothing items such as t-shirts, hoodies, caps, and jerseys.
-Heat transfer vinyl, sublimation ink, or heat transfer paper is used to create these designs.
+Heat transfer vinyl, sublimation ink, or heat transfer paper are used to create these designs.

 • Sublimation Printing: Heat presses are essential for sublimation printing, a process where designs are transferred onto polyester-based materials such as polyester shirts, mugs, and phone cases using heat-activated inks.
 The heat press helps in turning the ink into a gas, which then bonds with the material, resulting in vibrant, durable prints.